dotnet/aspnetcore/src/Grpc/README.md

 ### Test

-Because `grpc-dotnet` is an external project its packages use the installed runtime.
-When the CI build runs the tests are run using a runtime built from the latest source code.
+Because `grpc-dotnet` is an external project, its packages use the installed runtime.
+The tests are run with a runtime built from the latest source code in CI builds.